cast-org/figuration/docs/components/cards.md

 </div>
 {% endexample %}

 Card columns can also be extended and customized with some additional code.
-Shown below is an extension of the `.card-columns` class using the same CSS we use---CSS columns--- to generate a set of responsive tiers for changing the number of columns.
+Shown below is an extension of the `.card-columns` class using Sass to generate a set of responsive tiers for changing the number of CSS columns.

 {% highlight scss %}
 .card-columns {
+  @include media-breakpoint-only(lg) {
+    column-count: 4;
+  }
+  @include media-breakpoint-only(xl) {
+    column-count: 5;
+  }
+}
+{% endhighlight %}

+If you are using repsonsive variants of the card columns, you may need to include all variations, or a combination, of the responsive `.card-{breakpoint}-columns` classes, if it applies to your use-case.

+{% highlight scss %}
+.card-columns
+.card-columns-sm
+.card-columns-md
+.card-columns-lg
+.card-columns-xl {
   @include media-breakpoint-only(lg) {
     column-count: 4;
   }